Existence of moduli spaces for algebraic stacks: Introduction

 \section{Introduction}

-In the study of moduli problems in algebraic geometry the construction of moduli spaces is a recurring problem.
+The construction of moduli spaces is a recurring problem in the study of moduli problems in algebraic geometry.
 Given a moduli problem, described by an algebraic stack $\cX$, the ideal solution would be for $\cX$ to be representable by a scheme or an algebraic space.
 This is never the case when objects parameterized by $\cX$ have non-trivial automorphism groups.
 In this case one hopes for the existence of a universal map to an algebraic space $q \co \cX \to X$ with useful properties.

 For algebraic stacks with finite automorphism groups the Keel--Mori theorem \cite{keelmori} gave a satisfactory existence result from the intrinsic perspective.
 It states that if $\cX$ is an algebraic stack of finite type over a noetherian base whose inertia stack is finite over $\cX$, then there is a \emph{coarse moduli space} $q \co \cX \to X$, which in addition to being a universal map to an algebraic space is bijective on geometric points.